LambdaTest/LT-appium-CSharp/README.md

-# How to change IP geographic location in Real Devices on [LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=LT-appium-csharp-geolocation) using the Appium & C#
+# How to handle permission pop-ups in Real Devices on [LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=LT-appium-csharp-permissions) using the Appium & C#

-While performing app automation testing with appium on LambdaTest Grid, you may face a scenario where you would like to simulate location of a specific country.
-You can easily do that by using the lambdatest capability "GeoLocation" and refer the 2-letter country code in the automation script.
+While performing app automation testing with appium on LambdaTest Grid, you may face a scenario where you would like to automatically handle permission pop-ups.
+You may choose to either accept all permission pop-ups or dismiss all of them.
+You can handle the case as mentioned below separately for Android or iOS apps.
 You can refer to sample test repo [here](https://github.com/LambdaTest/LT-appium-CSharp).

 # Steps:

-The following is an example on how to set geoLocation in the capabilities.
+The following is an example on how to handle permissions in the capabilities in the automation script.

-Below is the ```Android``` example shown:
+Below is an example shown:

 ```
 class Program